ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 {{< image src="images/image_9.png" >}}

-Having the ability to debug the program will make the analysis easier, but since the goal of the write-up is to thoroughly explain the flow of the challenge, and because many of our readers did not used a similar patching method, we will still keep the "*child1*" and "*child2*" terminology.
+Having the ability to debug the program will make the analysis easier, but since the goal of the write-up is to thoroughly explain the flow of the challenge, and because many of our readers did not use a similar patching method, we will still keep the "*child1*" and "*child2*" terminology.

 ## Decrypting the Strings